Evidlo/evidlo.github.io/content/notes/linux/notes.md

 gnome-session-properties
 ```

-Add a new item called \"VNC\" with the command field set to
+Add a new item called "VNC" with the command field set to

 ``` {.bash}
 x11-vnc -forever -loop -noxdamage -repeat -rfbport 5900 -shared -usepw